Vietnam.vn - Nền tảng quảng bá Việt Nam

 Scientists have previously found two strange structures resembling supercontinents growing from the core-mantle boundary and rising high into the Earth's mantle.
 They believe they are the remains of a planet that was "eaten" by the early Earth.

-Such structures are known as "ultra-low velocity zones" (ULVZs), which are detected by the unusual slowing of seismic waves as they pass through them.
+These structures are called "ultra-low velocity zones" (ULVZs), which are detected by the unusual slowing of seismic waves as they pass through them.

 Dấu vết